logickoder/kodecamp-internship/README.md

 A repo housing simple tasks given by mentors during KodeCamp Internship

-## Task I - Customized Notification
+## Task I & III- Customized Notification
-A simple app showing a button that when clicked brings up a notification
+A simple app showing a button that when clicked brings up a notification and a bunch of buttons that when clicked plays animations

 ### Screenshots
 ![customized-notification](./screenshots/customized-notification.png)